Non-thermal Sunyaev-Zeldovich signal from radio galaxy lobes: Interdependency and degeneracy between parameters of the radio galaxy evolution model

-In this section, we study the degeneracy between parameters of our radio cocoon model.
+In this section, we study the degeneracy between parameters of our radio galaxy evolution model.
 Previous discussion shows that the non-thermal SZ effect depends on the jet luminosity, the starting redshift, and the observed redshift.
-We scan the parameter space in jet luminosity ($Q_j$) and starting redshift of jet ($z_{st}$) which will expand to a particular size at a given redshift $z$.
+We scan the parameter space in jet luminosity ($Q_{\rm J}$) and starting redshift of jet ($z_{st}$) which will expand to a particular size at a given redshift $z$.
 The parameter ($z_{st}$) can be translated to the time interval ($\Delta t$) after jet opening until the observed redshift.
 We consider two sources for illustrative purpose: 3C 274.1 and B2 1358+30C (\cite{CMBM2013} , their Table 1), observed at $z=0.422$ and 0.206 respectively.
 The size of their major axis are 460 kpc and 1400 kpc respectively.
-We require that cocoon starting at $z_{st}>z$ with some $Q_j$ will grow to size ($2L_j$) $460\pm10$ kpc and $1400\pm 10$kpc by $z=0.422$ and 0.206 respectively.
-We assume initial size of cocoon to be 10 kpc which is the size of a galaxy.
-The degeneracy between the jet luminosity and elapsed time after jet opening formation, for two different jet lifetimes, which satisfies the constraint of getting the observed cocoon size at $z$ is shown in Fig. \ref{Ljvszstart}.
-The luminosity is chosen to vary between $10^{44}$ ergs$^{-1}$ and $10^{47}$ergs$^{-1}$ \citep{HC2020}.
-The inferred jet luminosities from observed radio galaxies upto now seem to be below $10^{47}$ergs$^{-1}$.
-Note that for shorter jet lifetime, luminosity has to be larger so that pressure inside the cocoon is high enough to make it expand to a particular size.
-For $\Delta t$ less than $10^7$yr, the total energy content in the cocoon is $Q_j\Delta t$ irrespective of jet lifetime being $10^7$ or $10^8$ yr and, therefore, the curves with the two different lifetimes merge.
+We require that the radio galaxy lobe starting at $z_{st}>z$ with some $Q_{\rm J}$ will grow to size ($2L_{\rm J}$) $460\pm10$ kpc and $1400\pm 10$kpc by $z=0.422$ and 0.206 respectively.
+We assume initial size of the lobe to be 10 kpc which is the size of a galaxy.
+The degeneracy between the jet luminosity and elapsed time after jet opening formation, for two different jet lifetimes, which satisfies the constraint of getting the observed radio galaxy lobe size at $z$ is shown in Fig. \ref{Ljvszstart}.
+The luminosity is chosen to vary between $10^{44}$ erg s$^{-1}$ and $10^{47}$erg s$^{-1}$ \citep{HC2020}.
+The inferred jet luminosities from observed radio galaxies upto now seem to be below $10^{47}$erg s$^{-1}$.
+Note that for shorter jet lifetime, luminosity has to be larger so that pressure inside the lobe is high enough to make it expand to a particular size.
+For $\Delta t$ less than $10^7$yr, the total energy content in the radio galaxy lobe is $Q_{\rm J}\Delta t$ irrespective of jet lifetime being $10^7$ or $10^8$ yr and, therefore, the curves with the two different lifetimes merge.